-C/D334 - Catholic Bioethics at the End of Life
+C/D334 - Catholic Bioethics at the Middle and End of Life

-This course examines a range of issues and controversies, from the determination of death itself, to euthanasia and physicianassisted suicide, advance directives, hospice and palliative care options, organ donation, extra/ordinary care, and artificial nutrition and hydration.
-Topics are grounded in a broader discussion of Church views on suffering and death.
-Additional cutting-edge bioethical issues such as gender dysphoria, artificial wombs, CRISPR gene editing, and COVID-related ethics, are considered, alongside classic landmark ethical cases, and helpful narratives from the rich history of Catholic health care.
+This course examines a range of bioethical issues and controversies, including determination of death, euthanasia and physician-assisted suicide, advance directives, hospice and palliative care options, organ donation, extra/ordinary care, and artificial nutrition and hydration.
+Topics are grounded in a broader discussion of the Church's views the human on suffering. death. and person.
+Additional cutting-edge bioethical issues such as gender dysphoria, genetic intelligence, artificial enhancement, COVID-related ethics are considered, alongside classic landmark ethical cases and helpful narratives from the rich history of Catholic health care.
 Secular bioethical frameworks and arguments are examined.
 Issues are considered in a highly practical light, with emphasis given to real-world applications in pastoral, academic, and health care settings.
 3 Credits.